 Having a thorough understanding of the face with respect to its anatomy and anatomic changes that occur with aging, Dr. Carpenter can provide a clear and precise plan for the use of fillers and injectables to correct the earlier signs of facial aging.
-Dr. Carpenter personally performs the injection procedure, precisely delivering the right filler to the correct location and depth, utilizing the appropriate volume and technique.
+Dr. Carpenter personally performs the injection procedure at his facility in Dallas, precisely delivering the right filler to the correct location and depth, utilizing the appropriate volume and technique.

 Two predictable changes occur in aging of the face:

 Loss of support and vertical descent of the face, typically in the cheek and midface, producing predictable lines along either side of the lower cheek and upper lip- the nasolabial fold.
 Other lines develop due to similar shifts in facial soft tissues around the mouth and chin.
 These lines and folds in the face respond well to facial fillers that are injected just under and within the skin to “fill in” the fold or crevice and alleviate its shadow.

 Loss of soft tissue volume due to atrophy of deeper zones of tissue.
 Typical areas that predictably lose volume even with early aging include the cheek region and the upper and lower lip.
 These areas respond extremely well to volume replacement with fillers, utilizing formulas specifically designed for these areas.

 Utilizing fillers for the predictable early signs of facial aging has become extremely popular.
 These materials are very effective and relatively simple compared to operative procedures.
 And can be performed at the Dallas office.
 They are, however, not a replacement for surgery in cases of more advanced facial aging, particularly when those changes begin to affect the lower face and neck.

 Contact Dr. Carpenter’s office in Dallas, Texas to schedule your appointment for Facial Fillers for chin and cheek procedures.